sematext/docs/docs/integration/node.js.md

 <https://github.com/TooTallNate/node-gyp> for details about the
 required compiler and build tools.

-### PM2: How can I configure spm-agent-nodejs for my app using PM2 process manager?
+### How can I configure Node.js agent for my app using PM2 process manager?

 Install `spm-agent-nodejs` as a global module.
 ```bash